 This type of market research is great for one-on-one interactions and gaining deeper insights into the opinions and motivations of participants.

-The Audience: Outlining the Type of Content Creators Recruited
+Step 2.
+Outlining the Type of Content Creators Recruited

 In the initial conversations with the social media platform, our team learned more about the specific type of influencers the client was looking for feedback from.